Skip to content

 "filebox.com": FileBox,

-"filebox.cc": FileBox, # if it has other domains but same structure
+"filebox.cc": FileBox, # other domains with the same structure

 }